SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/podcasts/2018-11-26-high-fives-with-chris-ortolano.md

 ---
 layout: podcast
 published: false
-title: High Fives with Chris Ortolano
+title: Using Story Telling for Prospecting with Chris Ortolano
 description: >-
   Ryan O’Hara sat down with Chris Ortolano to talk about story telling, and how to use it for prospecting.
 We dive into some stories, video prospecting, and